Morton Mintz: Early life and education

-Mintz was born in Ann Arbor, Michigan, to William and Sarah (Solomon) Mintz, Jewish immigrants from Lithuania who owned a dry goods store.
-He graduated from the University of Michigan in 1943.
-He then enlisted in the Navy, and in 1944 commanded a transport ship during the Normandy landings.
+Mintz was born January 26, 1922, in Ann Arbor, Michigan.
+His parents were William and Sarah (Solomon) Mintz, Jewish immigrants from Lithuania who owned a dry goods store.

+Mintz attended the University of Michigan, graduating in 1943.
+He then enlisted in the Navy, and in June 1944, commanded a transport ship during the Normandy landings.

 Career

 Mintz began his reporting career in 1946 at the St. Louis Star-Times.
 In 1955, now at the St. Louis Globe-Democrat, he wrote the nation's first newspaper series on the plight of the mentally disabled.
-After moving to the Washington Post, Mintz broadened conventional definitions of "news" with people-oriented reporting on issues mainly involving the pharmaceutical, medical-device, tobacco, oil, auto. and insurance industries.
+After moving to the Washington Post in 1958, Mintz broadened conventional definitions of "news" with people-oriented reporting on issues, mainly involving the pharmaceutical, medical-device, tobacco, oil, automobile, and insurance industries.

 In 1962, Mintz broke the story of thalidomide, the sedative/tranquilizer that caused several thousand children worldwide to be born without arms, legs, or any limbs at all.
-Although the press greeted the advent of the original oral contraceptive uncritically, he revealed that in approving The Pill, in 1960, the FDA had launched the greatest uncontrolled medical experiment in human history.
-Tens of millions of healthy human beings would take The Pill 20 or 21 days a month, often throughout their child-bearing lifespan, on the basis of inadequate scientific evidence of safety.
+Although the press had greeted the advent of the original oral contraceptive uncritically, Mintz revealed that in giving its approval in 1960, the FDA had launched the greatest uncontrolled medical experiment in human history.
+Tens of millions of healthy women were taking The Pill 21 days a month, often throughout their child-bearing lifespan, on the basis of inadequate scientific evidence of safety.

 Mintz also reported on numerous unsafe and/or ineffective medicines and medical devices, including cholesterol-lowering MER/29, which afflicted thousands with cataracts; Oraflex, a killer anti-arthritis drug withdrawn by the manufacturer only a few months after sales began, and the Dalkon Shield and Cu-7 IUDs.

-Starting in 1965, and continuing into 1999, he reported on the tobacco industry, including the 1988 smoker-death trial in which cigarette makers were compelled to disclose for the first time what they knew of the dangers of smoking and when they knew it.
-In 1993, Mintz wrote Allies: The ACLU and the Tobacco Industry, which exposed the American Civil Liberties Union's conflict of interest in advocating a key industry cause in the U.S. Congress and soliciting and accepting money from that industry, both while disclosing nothing to ACLU members of either activity.
+Starting in 1965, and continuing into 1999, Mintz reported on the tobacco industry, including the 1988 smoker-death trial in which cigarette makers were compelled to disclose for the first time what they knew about the dangers of smoking and when they knew it.
+In 1993, Mintz wrote the book Allies: The ACLU and the Tobacco Industry, which exposed the American Civil Liberties Union's conflict of interest in advocating a key industry cause in the U.S. Congress and soliciting and accepting money from that industry, both while disclosing nothing to ACLU members of either activity.

-In 1966, Mintz broke the story of the tailing of Ralph Nader by a private detective retained by General Motors and for years covered automotive-safety issues.
+In 1966, Mintz broke the story of the tailing of Ralph Nader by a private detective retained by General Motors and for years covered automotive safety issues.
 He was often alone in reporting grave corporate crime and misconduct.
 Mintz covered the U.S. Supreme Court's 1965 and 1978-1980 terms.
-In 1983, he reported on the refusal of the United States during World War II to bomb the rail lines to the gas ovens at Birkenau and the Auschwitz death camp itself.
+In 1983, he reported on the refusal of the United States during World War II to bomb the rail lines to the gas ovens at Birkenau and the Auschwitz death camp.
 He based the story on an exclusive interview with John J. McCloy, who as an assistant Secretary of War had played a key role in the episode.